Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins

 \section{Brain-Computer Interface-Enhanced Human Digital Twin}

 In this section, we illustrate BCI technology and its current applications across various domains.
-We then propose a novel Bio-HDT framework that leverages advanced BCI technology, focusing on the potential for improved customization, efficiency, and interaction within the human-centric Metaverse.
-Finally, we discuss the unique challenges involved in deploying BCIs within HDT frameworks.
+We then propose a novel Bio-HDT framework that leverages advanced BCI technology.
+Finally, we discuss the unique challenges involved in deploying BCI within HDT frameworks.